 Tecendo Sonhos Program was created in 2014 from the project Uma Mensagem para a Liberdade.
-In its first year the initiative was executed by Aliança Empreendedora in partnership with the INK organization, and funded by Fundação Rockefeller.
+In its first year the initiative was executed by Aliança Empreendedora and funded by Fundação Rockefeller.

-Since then, it has been supporting micro-entrepreneurs, sewing shop owners or those who want to open their business through a network of partners and strategic organizations that, in addition to providing access to specific knowledge for immigrants to develop their businesses, also seek to disseminate important information for the cause and in the development of public policies that promote worthy working relationships in the textile chain.
+Since then, it has been supporting micro-entrepreneurs, sewing shop owners or those who want to open their business through a network of partners and strategic organizations that, in addition to providing access to specific knowledge for immigrants and women from Agreste Pernambucano to develop their businesses, also seek to disseminate important information for the cause and in the development of public policies that promote worthy working relationships in the textile chain.

 403 entrepreneurs supported by Cineclube (Cinema club).

 64% percent have a business idea and 28% percent already undertake.

 In 5 years, Tecendo Sonhos Program has already carried out the following actions:

 Mentoring and support in the construction of Instituto ALINHA, an important partner for regularization and insertion in the market of the workshops supported by the Program.